Thank you for visiting Accident Claims. This is our Virtual Legal Assistant. To save you time, you can

 Are Ambulance Delays Negligent?

-1. That a medical or healthcare professional or organisation owed you a duty of care.
-The ambulance service and paramedics will owe you a duty of care as a patient calling for emergency medical care.
+The medical or healthcare service provider owes you a duty of care.
+The ambulance service and the paramedics do have a duty of care towards the patients seeking emergency healthcare.

-3. This breach caused you harm in some way.
+The above breach has harmed you in some way.

 How Could An Ambulance Delay Impact You?